aspose-3d/Aspose-3D-Reference-Tutorials/3d/arabic/java/linear-extrusion/_index.md

     text: 'Instantiate a `Scene`, attach the extrusion mesh, and export to your desired format. *`Scene` is the container that holds all 3‑D objects and handles exporting to various file formats.* Ready to set the direction?
-[Explore Now](./setting-direction/) Learn more about direction: [Setting Direction in '
+[Explore Now](./setting-direction/) Learn more about direction: [Setting Direction]
   - name: Export or render
     text: 'Use `Scene.save()` to write the model to OBJ, STL, or any supported format.
-      *`Scene.save()` writes the entire scene to the specified file format, applying any necessary post‑processing.* Start specifying slices: [Learn More](./specifying-slices/) Detailed guide: [Specifying Slices in Linear Extrusio'
+      *`Scene.save()` writes the entire scene to the specified file format, applying any necessary post‑processing.* Start specifying slices: [Learn More](./specifying-slices/) Detailed guide: [Specifying Slices in Linear Extrusio]
   type: HowTo
 - questions:
   - answer: Yes, a valid Aspose license is required for production use, but a free